nghilethanh09052000/Take-Home-Assignment-Data-Engineer/README.md

 **Important: Changing the Processing Date**

 The `as_at_date` parameter is crucial for ageing calculations.
-To change the processing date, modify line 149 in `ageing_processor.py`:
+Currently my code is hardcoding date(2025, 7, 7) on the code is just for testing with the same sample on the Assignment.
+To change the processing date, modify line `as_at_date` in `ageing_processor.py`:

 ```python
 # Current setting